iOSSoftwareEngineer/DefaultsCloudSync/README.md

 DefaultsCloudSync is a simple Swift class that synchronizes NSUserDefaults to iCloud.

 # Usage
-In your Application Delegate call DefaultsCloudSync.start().
+In your AppDelegate's didFinishLaunchingWithOptions call DefaultsCloudSync.start().
 That's it!